miya0001/vagrant-tile-server/README.md

 $ bundle exec rake spec
 ```

-## Note
+## Other notes

-* Default data in the `provision/default.osm` is only my hometown. :)
+* Default data in the `provision/default.osm` is only my hometown. :smile:
 * `openstreetmap-carto` is in the `/usr/local/src/openstreetmap-carto-2.41.0`.
-* I guess you have to add fonts to display multibyte charactors in `provision/config.yml`.
+* I guess you have to add fonts to display multibyte charactors in `provision/defaults.yml`.

 ## License